Dream Lands Design

 First of all, bidets may have been invented in France, but they are not exclusive to France.

-In fact, bidets have been popular in Asia, the Middle East, Africa, and most European countries for almost a century!
-The Italians find bidets so important, they actually passed a law in 1975 mandating that their citizens have bidets installed in at least one of their bathrooms at home.
+Bidets have been popular in Asia, the Middle East, Africa, and most European countries for almost a century!
+The Italians find bidets so important, that they passed a law in 1975 mandating that their citizens have bidets installed in at least one of their bathrooms at home.

 Secondly, bidets don’t require squatting.
 Bidets have made huge progress in their design and comfort over the past several decades, and now most models are designed to be sat on like a regular toilet.